-Aim of module: Within this seminar students get the possibility to deeply deal with relevant topics in financial systems and development finance.
+Within this seminar students get the possibility to deeply deal with relevant topics in financial systems and development finance.
 The seminar is scheduled as a block seminar.
 We will discuss several topics.
 Students have to write a seminar thesis on a specific topic in advance.
 In addition they have to make a presentation on one of the topics in class and to actively participate in the discussion.

-Learning outcomes: Students will be capable of independent academic work.
+Students will be capable of independent academic work.
 The writing of a seminar thesis is excellent training for the master thesis.
 During the seminar students practice their presentation and discussion skills.

-Prerequisites: Formal: Module FIN 5XX Recommended: Further prerequisites will be announced by the chair before the start of the respective seminar during the topics presentation.
-Further Information on the registration: Obligatory registration: yes Eva.Terberger@kfw.de Courses Hours per week Self-study Seminar 2 10 ECTS in total
+Formal: Module FIN 5XX

+Recommended: Further prerequisites will be announced by the chair before the start of the respective seminar during the topics presentation.

+Obligatory registration: yes Further Information on the registration: Eva.Terberger@kfw.de on:

+Courses Hours per week Self-study ECTS

+Seminar 2 10 6

+ECTS in total 6
-Form of assessment Seminar thesis: 2/3,

-Presentation and Discussion: 1/3
+Form of assessment Seminar thesis: 2/3, Presentation and Disc cussion: 1/3

 Lecturer/Person in charge Prof. Terberger

 Duration of module 1 semester

 Offering FSS 2014

 Language German or English

 Program-specific educational goals LG 5

-Range of application Mannheim Master in Management, M.Sc.
+Range of application Mannheim Master in Education, Diploma I c.
 Business

-Education, Diploma Bus.
-Adm.